RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## Store Lens3 Settings in Valkey

-Lens3-Mux and Lens3-Reg load the configuration from Valkey.
+Multiplexer and Registrar load the configuration from Valkey.
 This section prepares it.
 It is better to run `lens3-admin` on the same host running Valkey.
 See the following descriptions of the fields of the configurations.